 We offer a huge

-selection of backpacks and bookbags for almost every need, style, and budget out
+selection of athletic and school backpacks and bookbags for almost every need, style, and budget out

 there.
 Although we strive to bring you the widest variety and most options

 to find the right one for you can be overwhelming.
 So to narrow things

 down, it helps to consider the following when buying a backpack:

 - Your body type - Great